 Earning United MileagePlus Miles

-There’s a number of ways to earn United miles, and using credit cards is one of the best ways to do so.
+There are several ways to earn United miles, and using credit cards is one of the best ways to do so.
 You can earn United miles from credit cards as follows:

-- Transferring from Chase Ultimate Rewards (best way).
+- Transferring from Chase Ultimate Rewards (best way)

-- Chase co-branded United credit cards.
+- Chase co-branded United credit cards

-- Transferring from Marriott Bonvoy.
+- Transferring from Marriott Bonvoy

 Chase Ultimate Rewards points transfer to MileagePlus at a 1:1 ratio and are instantaneous.
 On the other hand, transfers from Marriott Bonvoy are at a 3:1.1 ratio.
-This 3:1.1 ratio is slightly better than their usual airline partners.
+This 3:1.1 ratio is slightly better than its usual airline partners.

 Also, you will receive a 15,000 Marriott points bonus transferred to United when you transfer 60,000 Marriott points.
 This means you will get a total of 27,500 United miles when transferring 60,000 Marriott points.

 |Chase Sapphire Preferred® Card - This is our favorite beginners travel rewards card which has a 60,000 point bonus (highest ever) after you spend $4,000 on purchases in the first 3 months from account opening. |

 This sign up bonus is worth $750 in travel purchases (flights, hotels, car rentals etc) when you redeem your points through Chase's travel portal, which works like Expedia.
 The bonus alone could get you multiple round-trip flights or hotel stays.